 - Frequently kneeling as part of the job

-- Working in space-limited conditions that requires the worker to adopt stressful postures
+- Working in space-limited conditions that require the worker to adopt stressful postures

-- Repetitive actions carried out continuously over a long period such as data entry or supermarket checkout
+- Repetitive actions carried out continuously, over a long period, such as data entry or working on a supermarket checkout

-- Actions which strain a joint to its limits such as carrying heavy objects and other manual handling incidents.
+- Actions that strain a joint to its limits, such as carrying heavy objects and manual handling.

-Employers have a legal duty to minimise the risk of their workers suffering injury or illness as a result of their working conditions, particularly in jobs that are known to carry this risk.
-As part of this obligation, employers must:
+Employers have a legal duty of care to minimise the risk of employees suffering an injury or illness as a result of their working conditions.
+This is particularly the case in jobs that are known to carry specific risks.

-- Make sure that the work environment conforms with health and safety standards
+- Make sure that the work environment complies with relevant health and safety standards.

-- Provide safety equipment where necessary, such as an ergonomic workstations, wrist guards or knee pads
+- Provide personal protection equipment (PPE), such as ergonomic workstations, wrist guards, or knee pads, where necessary.